 The Panama Canal also cost 5,600 American lives.

 On March 31, 1976, California Governor Ronald Reagan stated:

 "Well, the Canal Zone is not a colonial possession.
 It is not a long-term lease.
 It is sovereign United States Territory every bit the same as Alaska and all the states that were carved from the Louisiana Purchase...

 We bought it, we paid for it, we built it, and we intend to keep it."

-Admiral Thomas Moorer, commander of the U.S. Pacific and Atlantic fleets and Chairman of the Joint Chiefs of Staff from 1970 to 1974, opposed the transfer, stating in The New American, March 29, 1999:
+Such concern by those opposing the transfer was voiced by Admiral Thomas Moorer, commander of the U.S. Pacific and Atlantic fleets and Chairman of the Joint Chiefs of Staff from 1970 to 1974, who stated in The New American, March 29, 1999:

 "Chinese are poised to effectively take control of the Panama Canal...
 The Panama Canal is very close to home and is one of our most vital commercial and military assets...

 In 1996, while China was illegally pouring millions of dollars into Clinton’s reelection effort, it was also funneling huge amounts of cash to Panamanian politicians to ensure that one of its front companies, Hutchison Whampoa of Hong Kong, could move in when we vacate.

 In 1997, Panama secretly turned over the American-built port facility at Balboa, which controls shipping on the Pacific side, and at Cristobal, which controls shipping on the Atlantic side, to Hutchison..."